Common name: Sword Lily

 After lifting, batch up named varieties with an identification label.

-Allow them to dry in a warm room with good air flow, at a temperature of around 70°F for two to three weeks to allow curing to take place; this time will vary with corm size etc.
+Allow them to dry in a warm spot with good air flow, at a temperature of around 70°F for two to three weeks to allow curing to take place.

-Week 43: If the corms a fully dry break away and discard the base plate (previous year’s corm)
+If the corms are fully dry break away and discard the base plate (previous year’s corm)

 Remove the small cormlets and store these separately if they are wanted for propagation.